 A former town hall built in 1910 and extended in the ’30s, Bethnal Green’s Town Hall Hotel is a jaw-dropping amalgamation of baroque Edwardian architectural flourishes, slick art deco interiors and space-age updates.
 Flinging open its doors as a hotel in 2010, it’s carried the whole area with it; now finding itself at the centre of a thriving community of independent bars and eateries; a host of unusual museums and plenty of new London cultural hubs…

 With its majestic Portland stone facade and mischievous metal-clad top floor extension, the Town Hall Hotel is a microcosm of the surrounding area.
-Listed buildings like the York Hall (still home to regular boxing matches) and the John Soane-designed St. John church rub shoulders with wine bars in railway arches and deceptively scruffy-looking but delicious eateries.
+Listed buildings like the York Hall (still home to regular boxing matches) and the John Soane-designed St. John church rub shoulders with wine bars in railway arches, killer cocktail bars and excellent restaurants.
 And while the Central line’s primed to take you into central London in a matter of minutes, there’s plenty of local attractions too – have a browse through the V&A Museum of Childhood; pick up lunch from Broadway Market to enjoy in London Fields; spend a Sunday at the Columbia Road Flower Market; or steel yourself with a sazerac at The Last Tuesday Society before heading downstairs to Viktor Wynd’s Wunderkabinett, a subterranean curiosity museum boasting two headed stuffed animals, voodoo dolls and jars of celebrity poo.

 This hotel has literally won awards for the success of its restoration; and stepping into your room for the evening, you’ll perceptively notice that not only are there expertly recovered original features (stained glass windows, retro fireplaces, Edwardian cornices) echoed by elegant mid-century furnishings; there’s also a giant, entirely glass walled bathroom in there.
 Each room has been designed individually; but most come with their own, fully fitted kitchen, as well as wifi, smart TVs and all that jazz.
 The standout, however, is the flagship de Montfort suite, which also comes boasting triple height ceilings, a Steinway grand piano, and a grand dining table, for which chef can personally rustle up a full tasting menu for 20 guests.